grebenyyk/PDF-NN/README.md

 ## Data

-The data associated with this publication is available on Zenodo:
+The data and trained models associated with this publication is available on Zenodo:

 **DOI:** [10.5281/zenodo.XXXXXXX](https://doi.org/10.5281/zenodo.XXXXXXX)